ToC

 Also referred to as early years educators, preschool assistants, playgroup assistants, or childcare workers, nursery assistants are needed in various settings.
 You might find yourself working in a nursery or play centre — or as a nursery nurse in an NHS hospital.

 However, to reach that stage, you’ll need to convince employers that you have the right skills and temperament to look after young children.
-A cover letter can help you achieve that end.
+Here are three tips to help you write a nursery assistant cover letter that gets you the nursery job you want right now:

 1. Emphasise your passion for childcare with examples